 Hong Kong Airport shuttle bus

 The Hong Kong Airport shuttle bus departs every 30 minutes from the airport and stops at more than 100 hotels in Hong Kong.
 It runs from 7 a.m. until 11 p.m.
-A one-way ticket costs 140 HK$ but if you buy one beforehand here, you get a discount.
+A one-way ticket costs 18 USD, but if you buy one beforehand here, you get a discount.

 AirBuses

-The Hong Kong AirBuses are really regular busses that also stop at the airport.
-If you're really on a budget, you can get these into the city center but be aware that they stop at regular bus stops and not at specific hotels.
+The Hong Kong AirBuses are really regular buses that also stop at the airport.
+If you're on a budget, you can get these into the city center but be aware that they stop at regular bus stops rather than at specific hotels.

 Your trip will also take much longer as they do stop everywhere, and the buses can get super crowded as all the locals use them too.

 Citybus and Long Win are the two bus companies that stop at the airport.
-Their busses are are-conditioned doubledeckers.
+Their buses are air-conditioned doubledeckers.
 The newer models have free WiFi.

-Depending on where you're going, a one-way ticket on one of these buses will set you back between 40 and 50 HK$.
+Depending on your destination, a one-way ticket on one of these buses will set you back around 6 USD.

 Taxi

-If you want to be taken directly from the airport to your hotel, getting a taxi is the classic option.
+Getting a taxi is the classic option if you want to be taken directly from the airport to your hotel.
 It's not that easy in Hong Kong, though, as not all taxis will take you everywhere.

 - Red taxis operate everywhere in Hong Kong, except on Tung Chung Roads and in South Lantau